 “I am honored to celebrate the life of my dear friend, Barbara Cahn.
 I’m here to represent LaGuardia Corner Gardeners.
 Barbara was the vice to my chair for many years and we co-steered the community garden we both loved so much.
 I called her my “serial volunteer”.
 She always offered to do, to go, to help in any way; she was always game.
 I believe a lifetime of community service and activism was instilled in her early on in her Peace Corps days.
 The Garden wasn’t the only place she gave generously of her time and talents.
 Barbara weeded at the High Line, worked for public radio, volunteered for the NY Film Festival and was a docent for the Greenwich Village Historical Preservation Society, all while being a ceramic artist.

+Time is unforgiving, moving forward relentlessly, leaving only memories, vignettes of adventures we shared.
 The Garden was our backyard, an oasis, a sanctuary in the big city.
 We did a lot more than gardening there.
 We used it as a creative workshop, inventing and presenting programs.
 We made stepping stones with shards of Barbara’s pottery, learned composting, experimented with eco dyeing, we went to the Rat academy and she even joined me beekeeping.
 Barbara and I participated in the Mayor’s Youth Leadership Council, which mentored youth in our community garden.
 We enjoyed teaching, our passion.
 We shared the love of books and film and theater.
 We sat together in many Off-Broadway shows and Avantgarde theaters.
 We protested together for community gardens at City Hall and marched down 5th Avenue in our pussycat hats.
 Barbara love New York and all it had to offer.

+She taught me so much about de-escalating a situation with a complement.
+Always speak to a persons strength, you’ll get more co-operation than if you point out their deficiencies.
 In 2015 the Garden initiated an open gate policy.
 I lived on Thompson Street and would open the gate most mornings before work.
 Evenings, gardeners would gather to water and chat.
 Barbara, Karin and I would always be the last to leave.
 Barbara would always close up.
 Those long summer evenings I thought would last forever, laughing with forever friends.

 The pandemic forced me to move from NYC.
 I was confident leaving the Garden in Barbara’s care.
 Barbara helped me disburse my belongings when I moved, helping find homes for furniture, housewares, everything.
 We have everything away.
 Which was hard work.
 I was so looking forward to Barbara’s visit to my new gardens, but we unexpectedly ran out of time.

 Let’s celebrate Barbara by becoming a little more like her: kind and generous.
 Let’s remember her laugh and her positive creative energy.
 Let’s plant something in her memory.
 Let’s eat kale.
 Let’s volunteer.
 I think of Barbara as a seed of generosity.
-Let’s keep LaGuardia Garden a public space so kindred spirits can connect and create with each other and make lifetimes of magic memories.
+Let’s keep LaGuardia Garden a public space so kindred spirits can connect and create with each other and make lifetimes of magic memories.“

 Barbara and Sara instructing students for the Youth Leadership Council